-As an example, for FY2018, the County would have spent $11,075,205 on road maintenance in municipalities if the County owned the roads.
+As an example, for FY2018, (the most recent information available) the County would have spent $11,075,205 on road maintenance in municipalities if the County-owned the roads.
 The County only rebated $8,168,435 in total tax duplication payments back to the municipalities (and this amount includes rebates for several other categories in addition to road maintenance, including $2,515,147 for Takoma Park Police).

 The City of Takoma Park has been receiving $3,513,643 for tax duplication for many years.
 If the County paid the amount that the tax duplication formulas equal for FY2018, the City would have received $4,415,657.
-This unpaid difference of $902,014 equates to 3.77 cents on the City’s tax rate.
-This amount is slightly more than the difference between the Constant Yield tax rate of 50.75 cents per $100 and the City Manager’s proposed FY 19 tax rate of 54.5 cents.
-If the payment were made, City taxes would not need to be increased in FY 19.
+This unpaid difference of $902,014 equated to 3.77 cents on the City’s tax rate for FY19.

 Tax Duplication Payment for Police and Police Rebate

 Besides the tax duplication payment for police that has been frozen at $2,515,147, Takoma Park receives a police rebate that now totals about $1 million from a formula in a special County Code provision.